metamolecular/gamma/README.md

 ## Versions

-Gamma is not yet stable, but care is taken to limit breaking changes and warn with deprecation whenever possible.
+Gamma is not yet stable, but care is taken to limit breaking changes whenever possible.
 Patch version never introduce breaking changes.

 # License